 - Add ghee and continue to cook stirring constantly until the mixture turns dry & leaves the pan.

 - Press down the mixture with a spatula to check if there is any excess moisture.
 If it still has moisture then cook further to dry it. (check video)

 - Keep stirring continuously at this stage and cook until the mixture turns dense, thick and sticky.
 It also turns very aromatic and leaves the pan.
 If you prefer a very soft set burfi then take it off a bit early.

-- Transfer the mixture to the greased pan and press down with a spatula.
+- Stir in cardamom powder and Transfer the mixture to the greased pan.
+Press down with a spatula.

 - To a pan, add coconut, desiccated coconut and milk.

-- Cook stirring continuously until the entire mixture turns thick and begins to leave the sides of the pan.
+- Stir in the coconut and cook until the coconut burfi mixture turns thick to a mass and begins to leave the sides of the pan.

 - Remove from the tray only after cooling completely.